 When you’re setting up a new system, you can always use the existing in-dash receiver or head unit, or you can replace it with a new model.
 When it comes to factory head units, the big downside here is that they don’t have any preamp outputs, which means you won’t be able to use any type of external amp.
 While there is line level to speaker level converters, these usually have a negative impact on sound quality.

 The chassis size is important to know if you’re replacing the in-dash head unit.
 There are oversized and standard sized head units available.
-Oversized units are known as double DIN, while the standard size models are known as a single DIN.
+Oversized units are known as double DIN stereo, while the standard size models are known as a single DIN stereo.
 During this time, you should also consider if you want a DVD or CD player installed.

 If you have a basic understanding of cars, tools, and plenty of patience, then you should be able to handle installing your new audio system.